janosgyerik/mystoreroom/README.md

 Django version: 1.6

 Creating a new clone
 --------------------
-1. Clone the project with a new name:
+1. Clone the project with a new name, as newproj:

-        git clone . /path/to/new
+        git clone . /path/to/newproj
-        cd /path/to/new
+        cd /path/to/newproj

 2. Rename `djbootstrap` to your `newproj` everywhere:

-        ./scripts/rename-djbootstrap.sh newapp
+        ./scripts/rename-djbootstrap.sh

 3. Rename `myapp` to your `newapp` everywhere: